jpfluger/website-1-nodejs-starter/README.md

 # Website 101

-A website primer for Node Express with Twitter Bootstrap, JQuery, lodash, numeral and moment.
+A website primer for Node Express with Twitter Bootstrap (v3.3), Bootstrap-Dialog, JQuery, lodash, numeral and moment.

 ## Install